Guide: Understanding and Supporting Children with Autism, ADHD, and Anxiety

 Use visual schedules or verbal explanations.

-Understanding and supporting children with Autism, ADHD, and Anxiety requires patience, empathy, and tailored strategies.
+Understanding and supporting children with Depression and Anxiety requires patience, empathy, and tailored strategies.
 By implementing the techniques outlined in this guide, caregivers and educators can create an inclusive environment that nurtures the unique strengths and needs of these children.
 Collaborate with families and professionals to ensure consistency and effectiveness in your approach.

 Child Mind Institute: Resources on Anxiety in Children